HikesTrail Map

 The winding path is short and well marked – a map indicating where you are at is occasionally posted along the trail and at picnic shelters near the falls.
 There are a few hills along the way, but they should not pose much of a challenge.
 The pounding of thousands of feet along this popular trail keeps the path flat and wide, and the constant vigilance of trail advocates keep it in good shape.
 Even on the chilly, rainy day we hiked this trail there were many other folks on it, so expect some company – though the close proximity to the river blankets most of the hike in the din of rushing water lending a feeling of isolation.

 The falls themselves are impressive.
 Each of the lower, middle and upper falls are upwards of 200’ drops, creating an exciting scene.
-Often what you can see from the trail isn’t ideal, but closer looks require a precarious scramble out on slick rocks high above the river, which have wallace falls hikingwithmybrotherbeen wisely barricaded behind railings and warning signs.
+Often what you can see from the trail isn’t ideal, but closer looks require a precarious scramble out on slick rocks high above the river, which have been wisely barricaded behind railings and warning signs.
 Once you reach the upper falls, you have the option of taking the railroad grade back the parking lot, making the trip a loop.

 This hike is absolutely accessible to the whole family and is great for a short jaunt out to see a little nature.
 Those looking for a hike should probably skip this for something a bit more challenging – this is more of a stroll – but it certainly has some big rewards for little effort.
 If you’re looking for something more, there is a lot of park to explore – a hike out to Wallace Lake, for instance, is a 12-mile commitment that might satisfy more adventurous appetites.